Mayotte

-Mayotte is one of the overseas departments of France as well as one of the 18 regions of France, with the same status as the departments of Metropolitan France.
+Mayotte (/maɪˈɒt/ my-OT; Mayotte, [majɔt]; Maore, [maˈore]; Maori, [maˈori]), officially the Department of Mayotte (Département de Mayotte), is an overseas department and region and single territorial collectivity of France.
+It is one of the overseas departments of France as well as one of the 18 regions of France, with the same status as the departments of Metropolitan France.
 It is an outermost region of the European Union and, as an overseas department of France, part of the eurozone.

+Mayotte is located in the northern part of the Mozambique Channel in the western Indian Ocean off the coast of Southeastern Africa, between the northwestern part of the island of Madagascar and northeastern Mozambique on the continent.
+Mayotte consists of a main island, Grande-Terre (or Maore), a smaller island, Petite-Terre (or Pamanzi), as well as several islets around these two.
+Mayotte's land area is 374 km2 and, with its 320,901 people according to January 2024 official estimates, is very densely populated at 858 inhabitants per km2 (2,228 per sq mi).
+The biggest city and prefecture is Mamoudzou on the larger Grande-Terre.
+The Dzaoudzi–Pamandzi International Airport is located on the neighbouring smaller island of Petite-Terre.
+The territory is also known as Maore, the native name of its main island.

 French is the official language and is spoken as a second language by an increasing part of the population, with 63% of the population 14 years and older reporting in the 2007 census that they could speak it.
-The native languages of Mayotte are Shimaore, which is the most spoken, and the lesser spoken Kibushi, a Malagasy language, of which there are two varieties, Kibushi sakalava, most closely related to the Sakalava dialect of Malagasy, and Kibushi antalaotsi, most closely related to the dialect spoken by the Antalaotra of Madagascar.
-Both have been influenced by Shimaore.
+There are two native languages of Mayotte.
+The most commonly spoken is Shimaore, and the lesser spoken is a Malagasy language called Kibushi, of which there are two dialects; Kibushi sakalava, most closely related to the Sakalava dialect of Malagasy, and Kibushi antalaotsi, most closely related to the dialect spoken by the Antalaotra of Madagascar.
+Both dialects have been influenced by Shimaore.